gabriel4649/JMdictDB/README.txt

    You should now be able to go to the url corresponding to srchform.pl and do searches for jmdict entries.
 The url corresponding to edform.pl will let you add new entries.

-6. (Optional)
-   Import Kale Stutzman's Google page count data into database.
-   [...to be supplied...]

 ===
 EOF